SpectralCascade/soupbuild/README.md

 `generate` - Mandatory - This object contains custom objects for generating data that will replace sections of the template project files you specify.
 For example, you could use the generate field to insert a formatted list of source file paths into a make file, or the global name of the project.
 This takes all the effort out of adding, removing and modifying source files from your C/C++ project in future and enables you to ditch absolute paths as they can be generated each build instead.

 #### Template Generate
+`generate` Templates aren't just for building system-agnostic project file structures, but the files in templates can also have some content generated automagically using template `generate` configurations.
+You can specify any custom variable here that can be inserted into a template file surrounded by curly braces.
+E.g. a variable configuration with the key "soup_app_name" could be inserted into a template file as {soup_app_name} and then Soupbuild will automagically insert the value of the configuration variable at runtime.

+`paths` - Mandatory - A list of paths to files (relative to the `project` template directory) which should be modified with the configuration.

+`value` - Mandatory - The string value to be inserted as the variable value.
+This can be any combination of formatter variables such as `{mode}` or simply a hardcoded string.

+`separator` - Optional - The string to use as a separator for list-type formatter variables such as `{all_header_files}`.
+E.g. you could use a comma and a newline ",\n" to separate each `{item}` in a list.

+`formatter` - Optional - The string to insert for each item of a list-type formatter variable such as `{all_header_files}`.
+E.g. you could wrap each `{item}` in a list with quotes.

 ### Platform Tasks
-Platform specific tasks are what drive Soupbuild.
+`tasks` Platform specific tasks are what drive Soupbuild.
 Here you may specify a number of command steps to execute in the terminal/shell/command line to carry out a build, clean the project, run some custom pre and post build scripts or do anything else you can imagine.
 You can specify a unique name as the key for each task configuration, e.g. "build".

 `steps` - Mandatory - A list of commands that are executed sequentially in the terminal/shell/command line when the task is run.